cortemadera/activation_engineering/README.md

 # Shakespearean Summaries

-This repo uses the mistralai/Mistral-7B-Instruct-v0.2 model to produce summaries of news articles in Shakespearean style, including experimenting with the active engineering approach (https://arxiv.org/pdf/2308.10248.pdf).
+This repo uses the mistralai/Mistral-7B-Instruct-v0.2 model to produce summaries of news articles in Shakespearean style, including experimenting with the activation engineering approach (https://arxiv.org/pdf/2308.10248.pdf).

 ## Stack
 * Mistral-7B-Instruct-v0.2